SteveH-PFN/Promotional-Factorial-Notation/README.md

 For n = 5, F(n-1) = 48
 Fractal 5 = (((48) ^ 2) * 5)/(5-1) = 2880
 ```
+This is due to n+1 having the same basic structure, then you multiply by the new n, and divide to remove a duplicate reference to the n-1 node, which now has two branches, but only one base.
 ### Growth Properties:

 - From `n = 5` onward, `log₁₀(F(n))` roughly **doubles per step** (Needs more thorough testing)